 Office spaces can provide better cash flows over a period of time.
 Rent increases over time are built into the lease itself, which can act as an inflation hedge.
 For office spaces, tenants are usually responsible for all costs, including net rent, taxes, maintenance, and insurance.
 However, when tenants decide to move out at the end of their lease term, the owner may need to carry out major renovations to suit the needs of incoming tenants.

-Hotels are short-term rentals that are less susceptible to overall economic stability as residential market tends to fluctuate with it.
-Hotels particularly are adaptable to economic changes, as they have the flexibility to adjust pricing according to demand; renovate and/or change accordingly to better suit economic objectives.
+Hotels are short-term rentals that are less susceptible to overall economic stability as the residential market tends to fluctuate with it.
+Hotels particularly are adaptable to economic changes, as they have the flexibility to adjust pricing according to demand; renovate, and/or change accordingly to better suit economic objectives.

-On the other side, upkeep costs for a hotel is higher and may add up over time.
-Costs for daily cleaning, restocking, amenities and aesthetics have to be incurred.
-However, if the hotel is backed by a reputable brand, these can be offset by better cash-flows resulting from very few vacancies with no delinquencies as guests have to pay upfront.
+On the other side, upkeep costs for a hotel are higher and may add up over time.
+Costs for daily cleaning, restocking, amenities, and aesthetics have to be incurred.
+However, if the hotel is backed by a reputable brand, these can be offset by better cash flows resulting from very few vacancies with no delinquencies as guests have to pay upfront.

 The best thing about multi-family properties is that the risk is typically limited.
 High vacancy can somewhat be a rarity however, it is important to understand that people will always need places to live!
 Another advantage of investing in a multi-family property is lower renovation costs when tenants move out, and it can be easily re-rented with something as minimal as re-paint and new carpets.
 On the flip side, it takes a while to build multi-family projects and investments made at a time would take some time for it to start providing returns.

 Capital requirements are quite low with industrial spaces, as tenants usually don’t want much to be done.
-We’re mostly talking open spaces that might not need as intensive builds.
-It’s an extremely competitive market right now and there is also a very steep highs and lows when it comes to vacancy.
+We’re mostly talking about open spaces that might not need intensive builds.
+It’s an extremely competitive market right now and there are also very steep highs and lows when it comes to vacancy.
 It can either be 100% occupied or 0% occupied for longer terms.